Associate Professor, Department of Biological Sciences

 32. Pu,, X , L. Lam**, K. Gehlken**, A.C.
 Ulappa*, J.L.
 Rachlow, J.S.
 Forbey.
 In review at Western North American Naturalist.
 Antioxidant capacity of Wyoming big sagebrush (Artemisia tridentata ssp.
 Wyomingensis) varies spatially and is not related to the presence of a sagebrush dietary specialist.
 95(4): 834-842.

 31. Olsoy, P.J.*, J.S.
 Forbey, J.L.
 Rachlow, J.D.
 Nobler*, N.F.
 Glenn, L.A.
 Shipley.
-Accepted to BioScience.
-Fearscapes: mapping functional cover of prey with terrestrial LiDAR.
+In Press at BioScience.
+Fearscapes: mapping functional cover of prey with terrestrial LiDAR. (advanced access PDF)

 29. Ulappa, A.C.*, R.G.
 Kelsey, G.G Frye*, J.L.
 Rachlow, L.A.
 Shipley, L. Bond, X. Pu, J.S.
 Forbey.
 2014.
 Plant protein and secondary metabolites influence diet selection in a mammalian specialist herbivore.
 Journal of Mammalogy.
 95(4): 834-842.PDF